Skip to content

 • a virus or malware

-First, you tell GremlinEx what you want it to do, by itself GremlinEx does nothing.
-You control the input and the output.
+You tell GremlinEx what you want it to do, by itself GremlinEx does nothing.
+You control the input and the output and where it goes.
 GremlinEx does not by itself record keys unless you tell it to listen to input, and you decide what it does with that data.
+Clients also have to be configured to enable remote-control.

 Any security concerns can be alleviated by reviewing the open source code and compiling/running the code for yourself directly from Python.
 This does require the installation of a Python environment, as well as the installation via PIP of all the dependencies (requirements.txt file is provided for this purpose).
 This documentation will not go into how to setup a Python environment as this is outside of the scope of GremlinEx and a software development topic.
 GremlinEx releases come as pre-pacakged, easy to use and ready to use executables that includes all dependencies and ready to go.